 Why should people visit in winter?

-The weather in Dubai during the winter months is warm, where in the summer is extremely hot.
+The weather in Dubai during the winter months is warm, whereas the summer is extremely hot.
 The winter is also when most people visit the awesome man-made beaches in Dubai.
 Festivals and celebrations around this time are quite grand such as the magical new year's celebrations held every year in the city.
 This is also the time when the Dubai Grand Prix is hosted and the sunsets are simply sunning providing the perfect backdrop for perfect evenings spent sipping a cocktail or enjoying a walk on the beach.

 For more climate information visit Meteoblue